 If you try to send more email than the hourly or daily email sending limits of your mail server, you will notice errors being returned after the specified quota is met, saying something along the lines of:

 You have reached your daily sending quota.

-In PhoneBurner, while trying to turn on your SMTP Server, you may see this:
+In PhoneBurner, while trying to turn on your Custom Email Sending Server(formerly SMTP Server), you may see this:

 We were unable to activate your SMTP server because there was an error sending a test message.
 Please update your settings, then try enabling again.

 Response from server:

 Expected response code 354 but got code "550", with message "550 5.4.5 Daily user sending quota exceeded. c7-v6sm63179055pfg.81 - gsmtp "

 If you surpass the daily SMTP email sending limits of your provider, you will generally have to wait 24 hours before you can send more email through that particular server.

 To find out what the hourly or daily email sending limits are for your email server, we recommend checking with your email provider for the most current information.

 The Gmail mail server send limit is approximately 100-150 emails per day when connected to the server from a remote email client .
 You can send 500 emails each day through the Gmail SMTP server when logged into their web interface.